astropy/nbcollection/docs/ci/ci_example.rst

 We've recently closed `https://github.com/jbcurtin/nbcollection-demo/pull/1` and need to update the CircleCI `config.yml` file to run concurrent builds. `nbcollection-ci` expects this kind of workflow and has created a set of commands to make this process as seemless as possible.
-We'll run the commands and explain them at the end of this tutorial.
+We'll run a command to render a new `config.yml` file to add the a category in `jdat_notebooks` collection, called background_estimation_imaging notebooks.

 .. code-block:: bash